axelmalahieude/Shell-Scripts/README.md

 5. `sshseas`: SSH into the remote school Linux server with a much shorter command
 6. `scpseas`: scp a file to the remote school Linux server without typing it out
 6. `resize`: Resize my terminal window to 80x43 without having to use my mouse
-7. `rmspace`: Removes all spaces from all filenames in a directory
+7. `rmspace`: Removes all spaces from all filenames in a directory.
+This was more of a one-time issue I had, but you never know when it'll happen again.